top of page

 Welcome to the Thometz Lab

 How do physiological traits influence the behavior, ecology, and survival of marine mammals?
 This question is central to understanding how different species are able to respond to both anthropogenic disturbance and environmental change.
 Currently, marine mammals face a variety of challenges including: fisheries interactions, resource limitation, habitat degradation, noise pollution, and climate change.
 These issues and many more are concerning to biologists, resource managers, and conservationists.
-In the Thometz Lab at the University of San Francisco, we examine how physiological and behavioral parameters at the individual level can scale up to population level implications.
-We utilize a variety of laboratory and field-based techniques to gain a comprehensive understanding of the physiological capacities and limitations of various marine mammal species.
-Understanding the underlying physiology of a given species and its ability to adapt or respond to changing conditions can provide critical information to aid in management and conservation efforts.
+We study physiological and behavioral traits at the individual level and use these data to consider population level implications.
+Further, we utilize a variety of laboratory and field-based techniques to gain a comprehensive understanding of the physiological capacities and limitations of various marine mammal species.
+As understanding the underlying physiology of a given species and its ability to adapt or respond to changing conditions can provide critical information to aid in management and conservation efforts.

 Lab News!